1970 Chevelle SS396 & SS454

 Both the SS396 and SS454 got the same SS grille emblem but the front fender emblems did distinguish between "SS 396" and "SS 454" and the Custom El Camino also sported "SS 396" or "SS 454" on the tailgate as appropriate.
 The sport coupe and convertible had an "SS" logo on the rear bumper pad.
 A bi-product of the rear bumper pad was no rear bumper guards were possible on either SS option due to the pad.

 Both SS options also included a different dash than their non-SS counterparts.
 Round gauge pods housing the fuel gauge and speedometer replaced the sweep design of non-SS Chevelles.
-A word of caution here though, any V8 Malibu coupe, convertible, or El Camino could still order RPO U14 Instrument Panel gauges and get the same round gauge pod dash but it would include a tachometer, (moved) fuel gauge, speedometer, amp and water temperature gauges.
-So, a base SS-optioned Malibu would have the round gauge pods but no tachometer, no amp and no water temperature gauges unless RPO U14 was ordered in which case it got the same gauges.
+A word of caution here though, any V8 Malibu coupe, convertible, or El Camino could order RPO U14 Instrument Panel gauges and get the same round gauge pod dash and it would include a tachometer, (moved) fuel gauge, speedometer, amp and water temperature gauges.
+So, a base SS-optioned Malibu would have the round gauge pods but no tachometer, no amp and no water temperature gauges unless RPO U14 was ordered in which case it got the same gauges with the exception of the redline on the tachometer.

 It's uncertain if the clock was part of RPO U14 Instrument Panel